Achu-jkumar/Multiplying-two-matrix/README.md

 ## ALGORITHM:

 ### Step 1:
+Import numpy.
 ### Step 2:
+Get the input as array.
 ### Step 3:
+Append it to a empty list.
 ### Step 4:
+Multiply the two arrays.
 ### Step 5:
+Print it.

 ## PROGRAM:
 ```